-President Oxtoby has been particularly supportive of the arts and their role across the curriculum in helping to spur creativity, leading efforts to increase resources, visibility and capacity.
-His leadership has resulted in a revitalization of the Pomona College Museum of Art, a new Studio Art Hall opening in fall 2014, a new faculty position in creative writing, the inclusion of arts programming and facilities in the College’s Strategic Plan, and a commitment to public art exemplified by the installation of Pomona College alumnus James Turrell’s Skyspace, Dividing the Light, in 2007.
+President Oxtoby has been particularly supportive of the arts, leading efforts to increase resources, visibility, and capacity.
+These efforts have resulted in a revitalization of the Pomona College Museum of Art, faculty positions in creative writing, theatre, and dance, the inclusion of arts programming and facilities in the College’s Strategic Plan, and a commitment to public art exemplified by the installation of Pomona College alumnus James Turrell’s Skyspace, Dividing the Light, in 2007.